NathStevo97/certifications-notes/kubernetes/CKAD/06_Pod-Design/05-Jobs.md

   - Analytics
   - Image processing

-- When creating a container to perform a particular jon, Kubernetes will want the container to "live forever".
+- When creating a container to perform a particular job, Kubernetes will want the container to "live forever", default behavior for a replicaSet.
 - When a container completes its job it'll exit and its state will become "completed"
 - By default, Kubernetes will continuously restart it as it views there to be a problem, despite this not being the case.

-- To work around, one can configure the "restartPolicy" property of the pod
+- To work around, one can configure the `restartPolicy` property of the pod
   - By default, this is set to `always` but can be changed to `never` or `on failure`

 - Example Usage: